-Summary: The NIST SP 800-88 guidelines are a set of directives from the National Institute for Standards and Technology (NIST) which act as a benchmark for enterprises to effectively sanitize storage devices and other electronic media.
-The article discusses the core concerns of media sanitization, NIST 800-88 best practices, and the scope of media sanitization and also stresses on the need for media sanitization.
+Summary: The NIST SP 800-88 guidelines are a set of directives from the National Institute for Standards and Technology (NIST) that act as a benchmark for organizations to effectively sanitize storage devices and other electronic media.
+The article discusses the core concerns of media sanitization, NIST 800-88 best practices, and the scope of media sanitization.
 It outlines the commonly used media sanitization methods and techniques.

 "The general process of removing data from storage media, such that there is reasonable assurance that data may not be easily retrieved and reconstructed."

 During the transfer or disposal of storage media, it is imperative that the deleted data from storage media (whether residual magnetic, optical, electrical or any other form) is not recoverable.
-Storage media sanitization refers to a process of removing data, with the assurance that the data cannot be retrieved or reconstructed.
-Media sanitization is crucial to maintain data privacy standards and smooth exercising of privacy controls.
-There have to be defined means and mechanisms to prevent sensitive information leakage across the IT-asset lifecycle.
+Storage media sanitization refers to a process of removing data with the assurance that the data cannot be retrieved or reconstructed.
+Media sanitization is crucial to maintaining data privacy standards and the smooth exercising of privacy controls.
+There have to be defined means and mechanisms to prevent sensitive information leakage across the IT asset lifecycle.

 What is the Need for Media Sanitization?

-As per NIST 800-88 guidelines, media sanitization is a critical element to maintain data confidentiality.
-Organizations need to exercise proper control on 'confidential information' to avoid data leakage due to improper disposal of storage media or improperly wiped refurbished media.
-This practice is essential to protect data leakage of Personally Identifiable Information (PII) basis reference 2.3 of the NIST guidelines.
-Organizations are required to follow data protection laws, regulations, and mandates governing the management of PII.
+As per NIST 800-88 guidelines, media sanitization is a critical element in maintaining data confidentiality.
+Organizations need to exercise proper control of sensitive 'confidential information' to avoid data leakage due to improper disposal of storage media or improperly wiped refurbished media.
+This practice is essential to protect against data leakage of Personally Identifiable Information (PII) based on reference 2.3 of the NIST guidelines.
+Organizations are required to follow data protection laws, regulations, and mandates governing the management of PII (Personally Identifiable Information).
 They may also have obligations to protect PII as per their policies, standards, or management directives.
 Violation of data protection laws can result in penalties or civil/criminal proceedings for organizations.

 What is the Scope of Media Sanitization?

-NIST 800-88 data security standard helps categorize and assign media sanitization roles and responsibilities as per the following:
+NIST 800-88 media sanitization Rev 1 guidelines help categorize and assign media sanitization roles and responsibilities as per the following:

-- Determining and categorizing security as per compliances - SOX, HIPAA, PCI-DSS, and EU-GDPR, etc.
+- Determining and categorizing security as per compliances - SOX, HIPAA, PCI-DSS, EU-GDPR, etc.

-In the decision process of media sanitization, the confidentiality of the information plays a key role, whereas, the type of media plays a secondary role.
+In the decision process of media sanitization, the confidentiality of the information plays a key role, whereas the type of media plays a secondary role.
 Decision-makers decide upon the kind of sanitization on the basis of individual requirements.
 The decision for the safe disposal of leased or end-of-lifecycle IT assets is made to prevent data breach situations and meet legal compliances.
 Physical destruction methods are ruled out as they are not environment-friendly.
-Instead, media sanitization using data erasure software is preferred by decision-makers.
+Instead, decision-makers prefer media sanitization using data erasure software.

 Media Sanitization Techniques & Methods